nelsonjchen/op-replay-clipper/README.md

 # 📽 Openpilot Replay Clipper

 Capture short 30 seconds clips of Openpilot routes with the Openpilot UI included, with the route and seconds marker branded into the clip.
 No openpilot development environment setup required.
-Just Docker-Compose and some computing resources.
+Just some computing resources.

 https://user-images.githubusercontent.com/5363/188810452-47a479c4-fa9a-4037-9592-c6a47f2e1bb1.mp4